RobinKwong/robinkwong.github.io/_includes/fellowship.markdown

-I am participating in the inaugural FT-Nikkei fellowship programme in San Francisco, from March to May 2017.
+I am participating in the inaugural Nikkei-FT fellowship programme in San Francisco, from March to May 2017.
 During the fellowship, I will be exploring:

 - How can we create a need for news by igniting curiosity?
 How can we make the FT a place that sparks new enquiry, instead of one that just answers our readers questions?